 Our journey began in Tyn nad Becvou, which is remote only 100 kilometers from Brno.
-We arrived there Friday afternoon, so that on Saturday we could start fresh and well-rested.
+We arrived there Friday afternoon so that on Saturday we could start fresh and well-rested.
 It was about 40 kilometers ahead of us.
 The part we rode on Saturday was flat as a pancake.
 We rode through Lipnik nad Becvou, where we’ve seen a small colorful Roof Garden, amazing wrought sculptures in the park and Masaryk Square, which is shaped as a letter L.

 We, however, were just amazed by the magnitude of the whole area situated in the valley of the Becva river and surrounded by forest, it seemed like a perfect place to relax.

 As we were in Teplice, we couldn’t resist getting to the warmest caves in the Czech Republic: Zbrasov aragonite caves.
-There’re 126 stairs leading down to go on 375 meters length.
-There’re around 14 Celsius degree all year round inside the cave, caused by the existence of mineral water in that region but also by Carbon dioxide deposit in the lower parts of the cave.
+There’re 126 stairs leading down to go on 375 meters in length.
+There’s around 14 Celsius degree all year round inside the cave, caused by the existence of mineral water in that region but also by Carbon dioxide deposits in the lower parts of the cave.
 The lower, the concentration of gas is stronger.
 There’re places where it goes up to 100%, while the norm for people is 1%.
-Zbrasov argonite caves are also known from its formations like stalagmites rising from the floor and stalactites hinging from the roof.
-There’re also 27 geyser like formations, which originates by water dropping from the ceiling.
+Zbrasov aragonite caves are also known for their formations like stalagmites rising from the floor and stalactites hanging from the roof.
+There are also 27 geyser-like formations, which originate from water dropping from the ceiling.

 In 2013 caves celebrate 100th anniversary of its discovery.
-In the biggest Mramorova corridor, there is an exhibition called “Back to cave” by Michal Trpak presenting businessmen and businesswomen willing to return to older times, when people’s survival was dependant on nature.
+In the biggest Mramorova corridor, there is an exhibition called “Back to cave” by Michal Trpak presenting businessmen and businesswomen willing to return to older times, when people’s survival was dependent on nature.

 Our trip finished in Hranice city, where we spent few minutes gazing on the fountain and Church of Saint John the Baptist, both situated on the Main Square, then we moved to Hranice castle, which is also a seat of municipal office.